 - a.
-The General Contractor shall provide for the use of all workmen, in accordance with local ordinances, ample temporary sanitary toilet accommodations and keep such clean and free from flies.
-Prior to completion of the Contract, all connections and appliances connected with same will be removed and the premises left perfectly clean. - b.
-The Mechanical Subcontractor shall, as soon as conditions of the work will allow, install inside building a temporary toilet with connections to the sewer.
+The General Contractor shall use for of all workmen, existing facilities in the building, or in accordance with local ordinances, ample temporary sanitary toilet accommodations and keep such clean and free from flies.
+Prior to completion of the Contract, all temporary connections and appliances connected with same will be removed and the premises left clean. - b.
+The Mechanical Subcontractor shall, as soon as conditions of the work will allow, install inside building and work areas a temporary toilet with connections to the sewer.